 - 62. Shareholders that directly or indirectly hold 5% or more of the voting rights in an insurer ("large shareholders") must notify the JFSA of their shareholding within five business days of the acquisition.
 Every further 1% change in the level of their voting rights also has to be notified.
 JFSA approval is required for "primary shareholders" defined as those which directly or indirectly, together with other persons acting in concert, hold 20% or more of the voting rights.
-This also applies to individuals holding 15% or more of the voting rights.
-Primary shareholders holding 50% or more of the voting rights of an insurer may be subject to an administrative order to develop and implement a remediation programme to ensure the soundness of the insurer.
-These are the only thresholds identified at the level of primary law with regard to changes in qualifying holdings.
-We note that in a risk-sensitive or risk-based rather than rule-based supervisory system, those powers applicable to shareholders holding 50% or more of the voting rights. - 63.
-This needs to be seen in the context of the JFSA's overall approach to supervision and the general reporting requirements applicable to the insurer.
-Insurers are required to submit information on its top 10 shareholders semi-annually, by which the FSA is able to check changes in participation (Article 59 (2) IBA Ordinance).. - 64.
+This also applies to those holding 15% or more of the voting rights with significant influence to an insurer.
+The JFSA may take administrative actions, when deemed necessary, such as; requiring a Primary shareholder to submit reports or materials concerning the status of its business or property (Article 271-12 of the IBA), conducting on-site inspection against a Primary shareholder (Article 271-13) and revoking an authorisation granted to a Primary shareholder (Article 271-16).
+These actions can be taken irrespective of the level of participation of a Primary shareholder.
+In addition, Primary shareholders holding 50% or more of the voting rights of an insurer may be subject to an administrative order to develop and implement a remediation programme to ensure the soundness of the insurer and to protect the insurer's policyholders (Article 271-15).
+We note that in a risk-sensitive or risk-based rather than rule-based supervisory system, those powers applicable to shareholders holding 50% or more of the voting rights should equally apply to any controlling shareholder, even if this latter holds less than 50% of the voting rights. - 63.
+In addition, insurers are required to submit information on its top 10 shareholders semi-annually, by which the FSA is able to check changes in participation (Article 59 (2) IBA Ordinance). - 64.
 Based on this information, the IBA provides the JFSA with extensive powers to request additional information from primary shareholders and take supervisory action (including corrective actions) in relation to them, where the JFSA considers that a decrease or increase in their holding may have a negative impact on the soundness of the insurer and, ultimately, on the level of policyholder protection. - 65.
 It should be noted that failure to request a licence to become a primary shareholder prior to increasing a holding to the relevant level is a breach of the IBA and one who fails to get authorization of primary shareholder is required to decrease the holding (Article 271-10 (4) IBA).